CloudLabs-MOC/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 ### Task 2.2: Use a service principal

+In this task, you will learn how to use a service principal to authenticate and securely access Azure resources, enabling automated and secure interactions with Azure services.

 To access the secret in the key vault, your application must use a service principal that has access to the secret.
 You'll use the Azure command line interface (CLI) to use the service principal, find its object ID, and grant access to the secret in Azure Vault.

 1. Return to Visual Studio Code, and open the integrated terminal for the **02-cognitive-security** folder.